Grayson Bellamy and Matthew Harris Receive 2020 UL FSRI Fellowship

 Matthew Harris is also a graduate student in the FPE department at UMD.
 Matthew received his bachelor’s degree in civil engineering from the University of Notre Dame in 2020.
 During his time at Notre Dame, Matthew was a member of the American Society of Civil Engineers and vice president of Chi Epsilon, the civil engineering honor society.

 "Although I loved the field of civil engineering, it wasn’t a perfect fit for me," said Harris.
 "When I learned about the University of Maryland’s fire protection program, I knew FPE was the career I wanted to pursue.
 I would be able to make an impact on the lives of others through a discipline that is important to me."

-Since establishing the UL FSRI Fellowship in 2017, the team has supported one FPE graduate research assistant from the University of Maryland every year.
+Since establishing UL's FSRI Fellowship in 2017, the team has supported one FPE graduate research assistant from the University of Maryland every year.
 For the first time ever, the team is welcoming two new fellows at the same time.
-This fall, UL FSRI will host a total of four fellows.
+This fall, UL's FSRI will host a total of four fellows.